Archive for the ‘Usability’ Category

 Ophir pass is the easiest:

 Now all of these routes are in somewhat obscure locations, but the areas that surround them are visited by millions of tourists every year.
-It would be extremely easy for someone to pull up direction for a scenic drive on google maps, and …
+It would be extremely easy for someone to pull up directions for a scenic drive on google maps, and … Someone actually tried to drive Schofield in an 18 wheeler some time ago.

 So if you are a software, information, or anything else company, it may be a good idea to make sure your program isn’t gearing up to kill somebody.
 Based on the usage, I would bet that Google Maps has already done so somewhere!